-NFL moves Raiders off Sunday Night Football because of coronavirus issues
+NFL moves Raiders off ‘Sunday Night Football’ because of coronavirus issues

 The Raiders had placed offensive tackle Trent Brown on their covid-19 reserve list Wednesday, reportedly after he tested positive.
 The Raiders sent home all five of their starting offensive linemen Wednesday, Coach Jon Gruden announced, while contact tracing was being conducted.

-“That’s the same process that we employ for everybody ….
-It’s not an instantaneous process,” Allen Sills, the NFL’s chief medical officer, said in a conference call with reporters earlier Thursday.
+“That’s the same process that we employ for everybody. … It’s not an instantaneous process,” Allen Sills, the NFL’s chief medical officer, said in a conference call with reporters earlier Thursday.
 “We work through as quickly as we can.”

 The NFL and the NFLPA are reviewing the Raiders’ situation, according to a person familiar with that review, based on the possibility that Brown did not wear his tracking device properly, as well as video showing gatherings of multiple offensive linemen not wearing masks at the team facility as required.